Frequently Asked Questions

 4. How much does it cost to join the team?

 Riding is not an inexpensive sport and although the University of Richmond puts forth a large sum of money to help subsidize our costs, riders are still left to pay the majority of their lesson fees and club membership dues.
-Membership dues are $50 per semester and lesson packages range from 8 lessons at $410 per semester to 20 lessons at $900 per semester.
+Membership dues is a lesson package ranging from 8 lessons at $410 per semester to 10 lessons at $550 per semester.

-To help alleviate some of the costs, we host a benefit horse show (VHSA associate show) every spring and hold multiple profit shares throughout the year.
+To help alleviate some of the costs, we hold multiple profit shares throughout the year and have funding for riders in special circumstances.

 5. What is the commitment like?